fgiloux/pipelines-service/images/access-setup/README.md

 # Access Setup

 ## Goals
-Given a new KCP instance or compute cluster, deploy the minimum amount of resources required to operate that cluster from a git repository implementing a CD process (c.f. gitops/sre).
+Given a new kcp instance or compute cluster, deploy the minimum amount of resources required to operate that cluster from a git repository implementing a CD process (c.f. gitops/sre).
 The CD process will then be responsible for installing/registering all the required resources.